yomi01/Minnits/README.md

 ### Network Requirements
 - Internet connection (for model downloads and Ollama updates)
 - Access to HuggingFace API (optional, for speaker diarization)

+## GPU Memory Management

+This application now includes automatic GPU memory management to prevent Ollama models from staying loaded in GPU memory after the app closes:

+### Automatic Cleanup
+- **On App Shutdown**: Models are automatically unloaded when the application terminates (CLI or UI)
+- **Signal Handling**: Properly handles Ctrl+C, termination signals, and Windows break signals
+- **Instance Tracking**: Tracks all active ConversationSummarizer instances for cleanup

+### Manual Control (UI)
+- **GPU Memory Status**: View the number of active LLM instances in the sidebar
+- **Free GPU Memory Button**: Manually unload all models from GPU memory
+- **Real-time Monitoring**: See active instance count and cleanup status

+### Technical Details
+- Uses Ollama's `keep_alive=0` parameter to immediately unload models
+- Fallback mechanism loads a tiny model to free GPU memory if primary method fails
+- Cleanup happens automatically on module destruction and application exit

+This ensures optimal GPU memory usage and prevents memory leaks when switching between different models or closing the application.

 ## Installation